V0l-D/Discord-Netflix/README.md

 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 <!-- ALL-CONTRIBUTORS-LIST:END -->
 ## Credits
 All credits go to the respected owners I want to thank Nirewen for making this project possible I was a fan of his Netflix wrapper sadly it got outdated.
-This is why I am making this remake.
+This is why I am making this updated version.
 ## Community
 You can join [this](https://discord.gg/mJYxxeZygw) Discord server for updates and more information about the project and chat with other people interested in this project.